 Laila Swanson has been the Assistant Professor in Costume Design and Set Design at Swarthmore College since 2009, and she is also the faculty designer for Production Ensemble, advisor for Senior Company and Co-Chair of Productions.

-She received an MFA in Set Design with a minor in Costume Design from Temple University in 1994.
+She received an MFA in Set Design with additional credits in Costume Design from Temple University in 1994.